 Folders excluded from File server backup

-The following table lists the folders that Phoenix excludes from backup.
+The following table lists the folders that Druva excludes from backup.
 While creating a backup policy, these folders appear as excluded folders under the Exclude subfolders field.

-Note: To include the folders that Phoenix excludes by default on the Backup Content tab, click the cross icon for the folder that you want to include.
+Note: To include the folders that Druva excludes by default on the Backup Content tab, click the cross icon for the folder that you want to include.

 |Name of operating system||Folder names|

-During manual backups, Phoenix only backs up data that is defined in the backup policy.
+- During manual backups, Druva only backs up data that is defined in the backup policy.
 A manual backup is not restricted by the backup window that you have defined in the backup policy; it continues till all the data is backed up.
-In the event of a network connection failure during backup, Phoenix agent or backup proxy attempts to connect to Phoenix Cloud.
+In the event of a network connection failure during backup, Hybrid Workloads agent or backup proxy attempts to connect to Druva Cloud.
 After the connectivity is restored, backup starts from the state in which it was interrupted.
 A manual backup is not restricted by bandwidth, it uses maximum bandwidth available.

-From version 4.6.8 and later, Phoenix can back up and restore empty folders.
+- From version 4.6.8 and later, Druva can back up and restore empty folders.
 After the upgrade, the Windows File server agent where USN journal is enabled: